 Realizing that one of the main problems in computer architecture is now figuring out a way to make effective use of so many transistors, he questioned convention: Instead of allocating all silicon to the task at hand, why not devote some of the transistors to help the rest of the chip get the job done in the best way possible?
 Martínez turned intuition on its head and looked elsewhere for more methodological answers.

-“We approach computer architecture problems by inserting right into the chip technology that has a sound theoretical foundation and that has a proven track record elsewhere, like machine learning for example,” says Martínez.
+“We approach computer architecture problems by inserting right into the chip technology that which has a sound theoretical foundation and a proven track record elsewhere, like machine learning for example,” says Martínez.
 “We have to be willing to put the time and the effort to look to other disciplines, to try to see our problem from their perspective, and to produce a solution that is workable on silicon.
 In the case of efficiently allocating on-chip hardware resources to not just a handful but potentially hundreds of tasks, for example, we decided to look to the way financial markets work.”

 The concept of market-based mechanisms clearly works well in real life, and Martínez noticed that computer scientists at Cornell and elsewhere had successfully applied this idea to solving certain challenges in data centers.
 He concluded that a market mechanism could enable the many tasks running on a many-core microprocessor to grab the hardware resources they need both competitively and efficiently.
 This would be similar to customers buying into a market—fundamentally a supply-and-demand optimization problem.